 "Liu Xiaobo is far more deserving of this award than I was," he said.

-China had pressured foreign diplomats to stay away from the ceremony, with 16 other countries joining their boycott, including Russia, Pakistan, Iran, Venezuela and Cuba.
+China had pressured foreign diplomats to stay away from the Nobel ceremony, with 17 other countries joining their boycott, including Russia, Pakistan, Iran, Venezuela and Cuba.
 At least 46 of the 65 countries with embassies in Oslo accepted invitations.
+Serbia, which previously said it would stay away, changed its mind and attended.

-Outside Parliament, the Norwegian-Chinese Association held a pro-China rally with a handful of people proclaiming that awarding the prize to Liu was a mistake.
+Outside Parliament, the Norwegian-Chinese Association held a pro-China rally with a handful of people proclaiming the committee had made a mistake in awarding the prize to Liu.

-China's fury at Liu's award has reached proportions last seen during the Soviet and Nazi regimes.
-But even Cold War dissidents Andrei Sakharov of the Soviet Union and Lech Walesa of Poland had their wives collect the prizes for them.
+China's furious assault on Liu's award has reached proportions last seen during the Soviet and Nazi regimes.
+But even Cold War dissidents Russian Andrei Sakharov and Lech Walesa of Poland were able to have their wives collect the prizes for them.
 Myanmar democracy activist Aung San Suu Kyi's award was accepted by her 18-year-old son in 1991.